Vortyne/Dark-Souls-PTDE-Replayer-Convenience-Fixes/README.md

 11. Have fun!

-????
+## ????
 What do they change? ????

+## Fix Great Hollow Invisible Wall Issue

+Fixes the root that blocks you from easily going back up the great hollow, by moving a model in the map of the central roots up a small amount.
+This makes it so you can easily walk past the "lip" that caused the issue in the original game.

-==== Less Grindy Offline Covenant Items =====
+## Less Grindy Offline Covenant Items

 - Drakes in the valley of drakes will have an increased 50% chance to drop 3 dragon scales
 - Balder knights in the undead burg have a newly added 8% chance to drop 1 sunlight medal
 - Painting Guardians have a newly added 15% chance to drop 2 souvenirs of reprisal
 - Basilisks (depths or great hollow) have an increased 25% chance to drop 3 eyes of death
-- The Fog Ring can't be obtained without doing darkroot garden battles, so it now also is found alongside the Soul of a Brave Warrior in Darkroot Garden.

-In case you play offline, and want to be able to get covenant items around when you have access to the covenant.
+Since Prepare to Die Edition has no online support, getting these covenant items is a massive pain without some sort of tweak like these ones.

-===== No Killing friendly NPCs for Gear =====
+## No Killing friendly NPCs for Gear

 - Andre will sell his hammer
 - Vamos will sell his helmet and hammer